 Over the years, we have supported the following organizations throughout Central Iowa:

-As a company who helped to pioneer the development of Fort Des Moines into the Midwest metropolis it is today, we are proud to give back to our community in big ways.
+As a company that helped to pioneer the development of Fort Des Moines into the Midwest metropolis it is today, we are proud to give back to our community in big ways.
 Four times over the last 12 years, Hubbell Realty Company and dozens of our trade partners have come together to give back to our community.
 It began in 2006 with rebuilding a home for a family in Tama, Iowa, in conjunction with ABC’s “Extreme Makeover: Home Edition.”
-We followed that build in 2009 with a project called, “9 Homes in 9 Days” on behalf of Anawim Housing.
+We followed that build in 2009 with a project called “9 Homes in 9 Days” on behalf of Anawim Housing.
 The project got even bigger in 2013 when we tore down and rebuilt two cabins at Easter Seals of Iowa, making them handicap accessible and offering protection from unpredictable Iowa weather.
-Most recently, we undertook our most ambitious extreme build project ever: re-building an 18-unit Ronald McDonald House in just 11 days.
+Most recently, we undertook our most ambitious extreme build project ever: rebuilding an 18-unit Ronald McDonald House in just 11 days.

 For years, we’ve been tirelessly working to find a positive solution for our discarded rivers and streams.
-Now, within the next decade, Des Moines could be a recreation Mecca – 150 miles of water trails with whitewater rafting, kayaking and habitat restoration connected by bike trails and river walks thanks to the Water Trails and Greenways Master Plan.
+Now, within the next decade, Des Moines could be a recreation mecca – 150 miles of water trails with whitewater rafting, kayaking and habitat restoration connected by bike trails and river walks thanks to the Water Trails and Greenways Master Plan.

 OUR CEO, RICK TOLLAKSON, HAS WORKED FOR THE LAST TWO YEARS TO DEVELOP THIS PLAN AND OUR ENTIRE TEAM IS WORKING HARD TO MAKE THIS A REALITY.